• Skip to main content

 How to deal with constipation in a cat?

 Once you’ve ruled out a medical issue, you can try to help your cat with their “backup of poop”.
 We recommend our patients try to make sure their cat gets more exercise.
 Also monitor how much they are drinking enough water.
 This is because the water will help their waste move through their digestive tract a bit easier.
-For ideas on what to do if your cat is not drinking enough water, please see our post, What if your cat is not drinking enough water.
+You should monitor your cat’s moisture intake if they are constipated to check if your cat is not drinking enough water.

 We have also prescribed probiotics and laxatives in some cases.
 Constipation and the inability for your cat to produce urine (cat pee) are potentially life threatening conditions so please make sure to consult with your veterinarian before trying at home solutions.